Joan Jett: Legacy and influence

 The press touted Jett as the "Godmother of Punk" and the "Original Riot Grrrl".
 Jett has also been described as the Queen of Rock 'n' Roll.
-The Riot Grrrl movement started in the early 1990s, and many of its participants credited Jett as a role model and inspiration.
+The riot grrrl movement started in the early 1990s, and many of its participants credited Jett as a role model and inspiration.

-In 1983, musical satirist "Weird Al" Yankovic released a parody of "I Love Rock 'n' Roll" entitled "I Love Rocky Road", changing the singer's passion for rock music with that for ice cream.
+In 1983, musician "Weird Al" Yankovic released a parody of "I Love Rock 'n Roll" entitled "I Love Rocky Road", changing the Jett's passion for rock music with that for rocky road ice cream.
 In 1984 the comic strip Bloom County included a character named Tess Turbo, with a backing band called the Blackheads.
 Jett enjoyed the joking sendup, saying "I actually bought the original artwork of that, and it's hanging in my office...
 I was honored he chose me to satirize."
 Her name appears in the lyrics of the Le Tigre song "Hot Topic", released in 1999.
-The 1999 series Freaks and Geeks used the song "Bad Reputation" as the opening theme.
-In 2019 British blogger LadBaby released a parody of "I love Rock 'n' Roll", changing the singer's passion for rock music with that for sausage rolls.
-"I Love Sausage Rolls" became the Christmas No.1 in the UK.
+The teen comedy-drama television series Freaks and Geeks (1999–2000) used the song "Bad Reputation" as its opening theme.
+In 2019 English YouTuber, musician, and blogger LadBaby released a parody of "I love Rock 'n Roll", changing the Jett's passion for rock music with that for sausage rolls.
+"I Love Sausage Rolls" became the Christmas No. 1 in the UK.

 In 2008, Gibson manufactured a signature model of her Melody Maker, a white double cutaway with a zebra humbucker and "kill" toggle switch.

-In 2010, The Runaways, a movie about her previous band, was released, starring Kristen Stewart as Jett and Dakota Fanning as Currie.
+In 2010, The Runaways, a biographical drama film about the Runaways, was released, starring Kristen Stewart as Jett and Dakota Fanning as Cherie Currie.
 Jett was later the subject of a documentary, Bad Reputation, which was released in theaters and streaming on September 28, 2018.

-Jett's honors include being inducted in the Long Island Music Hall of Fame (Class of 2006), appearing on Rolling Stone's 100 greatest guitarists of all-time list in 2003 and 2023, and being named West Hollywood's Rock Legend in 2013.
+Jett's honors include being inducted in The Long Island Music and Entertainment Hall of Fame (Class of 2006), appearing on Rolling Stone's 100 greatest guitarists of all-time list in 2003 and 2023, and being named West Hollywood's Rock Legend in 2013.
 She also received the Nanci Alexander Activist Award for her work on behalf of animal welfare.
 In April 2014, Jett was the first woman to win the Golden God Award.
 Former bandmates Cherie Currie and Lita Ford supported her.
 On April 24, 2014, Alternative Press magazine held its first-ever Alternative Press Music Awards, and Jett received the AP Icon Award.
 In 2015, she and the Blackhearts were inducted into the Rock and Roll Hall of Fame.

 In August 2024, Virgin Atlantic named an Airbus A330-900 registered G-VRIF "Joan Jet" in her honour.
-A trail was named after Jett in Saint-Jean-d'Heurs, a rural commune of France.
+A trail was named after Jett in Saint-Jean-d'Heurs, a commune in the Puy-de-Dôme department in Auvergne in central France.

 Personal life

 Jett has been a vegetarian since the late 1980s and supports animal rights.
 She lives in Long Beach, New York, and has been a New York resident since the late 1970s.
-She is an avid New York Liberty and Baltimore Orioles fan.
+She is an avid fan of the basketball team New York Liberty and the Baltimore Orioles baseball team.